arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Update With Portenta X8 Board Manager

-If you have an *Arduino Cloud for business* account with the Portenta X8 Manager, check if the target installed on your Portenta X8 is the latest one available in your FoundriesFactory.
+If you have an **Arduino Cloud for Business** account with the Portenta X8 Manager, check if the target installed on your Portenta X8 is the latest one available in your FoundriesFactory.

 ![FoundriesFactory device overview](assets/web_board_manager_factory_device-overview.png "FoundriesFactory device overview")